GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

     The polling system is active only **during** the lessons.
 If you access the website outside the lecture times, you will most probably see only a white page without any content.

-UVLe
+Discord
 -----

-During the course we will use actively our `UVLe page <https://uvle.upd.edu.ph/course/view.php?id=5771>`_ for discussion and questions about the lessons and exercises.
+During the course we will use actively our `Discord server <https://discord.gg/zH9TNa54>`_ for discussion and questions about the lessons and exercises.
 ..